guschris/autorestart/README.md

-# monitor and monitor_ssh
+# autorestart

-`monitor` is a simple Linux command line tool that:
+`autorestart` is a simple Linux command line tool that:
 * starts a child process, redirecting `stdout` and `stderr`
+* restarts the child if it exits with non-zero exit code
-* checks it's responding by calling a HTTP health endpoint every 5 seconds and writing the results to `stderr`
+* optional checks the child is responding by calling a HTTP health endpoint every 5 seconds and writing the results to `stderr`.
+If the healthcheck fails then the child process is killed and restarted.
-* restarts the child if it exits, or the health check fails

-`monitor_ssh` is a tool to run `monitor cmd <arg>` remotely:
-* starts `monitor ...` on a remote server via SSH, redirecting `stdout` and `stderr`
-* checks the remote `monitor`is writing to `stderr` every 5 seconds
-* restarts the SSH session if it exits, or `monitor` stops writing to `stderr`

 ## Building